-The board of directors of the Company has by resolution fixed the close of business on May 2, 2023 as the record date (the "Record Date"), being the date for the determination of the registered holders of common shares of the Company entitled to notice of and to vote at the Meeting or any postponement(s) or adjournment(s) thereof.
+The board of directors of the Company has by resolution fixed the close of business on April 28, 2025 as the record date (the "Record Date"), being the date for the determination of the registered holders of common shares of the Company entitled to notice of and to vote at the Meeting or any postponement(s) or adjournment(s) thereof.

 A shareholder wishing to be represented by proxy at the Meeting or any postponement(s) or adjournment(s) thereof must deposit his, her or its duly executed form of proxy with the Company's transfer agent and registrar, TSX Trust Company, Suite 301, 100 Adelaide Street West, Toronto, Ontario, M5H 4H1, no later than 10:30 a.m.
-(Toronto time) on June 19, 2023 (or 48 hours (excluding Saturdays, Sundays and holidays) prior to any reconvened Meeting in the event of any postponement(s) or adjournment(s) of the Meeting).
+EDT. on June 13, 2025 (or 48 hours (excluding Saturdays, Sundays and holidays) prior to any reconvened Meeting in the event of any postponement(s) or adjournment(s) of the Meeting).
 Shareholders who are unable to attend the Meeting are requested to complete, date, sign and return the enclosed form of proxy so that as large a representation as possible may be had at the Meeting.

 If you wish to receive a paper copy of the Meeting materials, please call 1 (866) 600-5869 or 416-342-1091 or email tsxtis@tmx.com.
-In order to receive a paper copy in time to vote before the meeting, your request should be received by June 7, 2023.
+In order to receive a paper copy in time to vote before the meeting, your request should be received by June 6, 2025.

-DATED at Toronto, Ontario as of the 2nd day of May, 2023.
+DATED at Toronto, Ontario as of the 6th day of May 2025.